Policy History & Impact

 In 2009, Tigerlily Foundation worked with Representative Debbie Wasserman Schultz to develop the Breast Cancer Education and Awareness Requires Learning Young (EARLY) Act.
 With $9 million per year in proposed funding for five years, the EARLY Act calls for a national education campaign about the risks that young adult women (under 45) face from breast cancer.
 The bill also provides assistance to young women who have the disease.

 Inspired by the EARLY Act, Tigerlily Foundation hosted the first Young Women’s Breast Health Day on the Hill.
-This event is the only event of its kind on Capitol Hill; it brings together researchers, legislators, advocates, breast cancer survivors, physicians, healthcare professionals and more to Capitol Hill to learn about, advocate for and ask for better resources, support, funding and improved quality of care for young women – before, during and after breast cancer.
+This event on Capitol Hill brought together researchers, legislators, advocates, breast cancer survivors, physicians, healthcare professionals and more to learn about, advocate for and ask for better resources, support, funding and improved quality of care for young women – before, during and after breast cancer.

-With Tigerlily Foundation’s 4th Annual Young Women’s Breast Health Day on the Hill, the event has transitioned into a Lobby Day for young women, which will make a bigger impact in the nation’s capitol and beyond.
-Read our Impact Report here.
+With Tigerlily Foundation’s 4th Annual Young Women’s Breast Health Day on the Hill, the event has transitioned into a Lobby Day for young women, if effort to make a bigger impact in the nation’s capitol and beyond.